 WSJ.com: What’s News Europe

-How do you think Japan should tax crypto profits?
+What do you think of the new energy rate hike for crypto miners?
 Let us know in the comments section below.

 Need to calculate your bitcoin holdings?
 Check our tools section.